WTMJ, ESPN FM to broadcast/stream Brewers, Packers Saturday

 The Brewers and Nationals will square off at American Family Field at 3:05pm.
 WTMJ’s coverage of the Brewers Radio Network begins at 2:30pm.
 Reminder, you can hear the Brewers on the WTMJ Mobile app and on WTMJ.com if you live within the five county area.

-Due to the Brewers, the Packers/Jets preseason game will be broadcast on 94.5 ESPN Milwaukee.
-Pregame coverage begins at 4pm.
+Due to the Brewers, the Packers/Jets preseason game Saturday afternoon will be broadcast on 94.5 ESPN Milwaukee.
 This game can also be streamed here using a computer or laptop.
 NFL rules prohibit the game from being streamed on a mobile device.

-WTMJ-AM will join coverage of the Packers game following the conclusion of the Brewers Radio Network.
+WTMJ-AM will join coverage of the Packers Radio Network following the conclusion of the Brewers Radio Network.